deepskies/DeepAstroUDA/README.md

 #### Input

 DeepAstroUDA includes access to the template files and sample datasets needed to run the system with varying amounts of input.
+Any sample datasets are automatically downloaded.

 The available sample datasets (and their original use cases for this project) used are as follows: